Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Discussion

 The hardware and software upgrades of the Enhanced NAO transformed it into a more capable and sustainable platform by adding sensing modalities, real-time inference, and low-level audio access.
 These enhancements move beyond the NAO AI's capabilities and limitations to demonstrate how modern compute and perception capabilities can be layered onto legacy hardware.
 Although we did not benchmark the new camera and microphone system against the NAO's integrated sensors, the additional RGB-D and thermal streams, together with advanced audio processing, provide valuable new data sources and greater developer control.
 Importantly, the upgrades were delivered in a fully self-contained, untethered package, demonstrating a platform-agnostic path for extending the lifespan and usability of unsupported robots.\looseness-1

 These significant hardware upgrades directly improved the \textit{conversational quality} of the Enhanced NAO.
 Cleaner, lower-latency audio from the ReSpeaker and the LLM-driven conversational pipeline generated more natural, context-aware responses.
 In contrast, the NAO AI's rigid intent-based models produced repetitive, unnatural, and disruptive replies, reducing flow. \textit{Response times} did not differ significantly between conditions, showing that richer interactions can be delivered without added latency, despite additional sensing, processing, and cloud services.
-Interestingly, \textit{turn balance} skewed toward the Enhanced NAO, reflecting its ability to maintain a conversation, but also underscoring the need to preserve balance in future designs.
-Importantly, the Enhanced NAO showed fewer \textit{topic shifts}, suggesting conversations stayed more coherent and user-driven.\looseness-1
+Interestingly, \textit{turn balance} for the Enhanced NAO exceeded our desired range, yet participants still preferred it.
+This suggests that turn balance may be less critical to user preference than we initially assumed, or that our acceptable range was too conservative.
+Nevertheless, avoiding overly long or monologic robot responses is still necessary for maintaining enjoyable, user-centered conversation.
+Additionally, the Enhanced NAO exhibited fewer \textit{topic shifts}, suggesting conversations stayed more coherent and user-driven.\looseness-1

+While the primary focus of this work was technical enhancement, we also acknowledge that the visible mechanical additions may have influenced user perception.
+The NAO's humanoid, friendly appearance supports comfort and approachability, especially among children \cite{shamsuddin2012humanoid, amirova202110, rossi2022using}.
+Exposing additional hardware elements may make the robot appear more mechanical and potentially reduce approachability.
+Future adaptations should therefore consider visual and tactile design elements.
+Prior research on social and affective robots highlights the benefits of softness and warmth for comfort during social-physical interactions \cite{block2019softness, block2017should, block2018emotionally, block2021six, block2023arms, block2021huggiebot}.
+Inspired by this line of work, future iterations of the Enhanced NAO could incorporate a soft cover or hat over exposed components to preserve the NAO's approachability while maintaining the improved functionality.